Emmanuel Samba Zumakpeh: 2000 General Elections

 Zumakpeh was also elected as the member of parliament for the Nadwoli South constituency in the 2000 Ghanaian general elections.
 He was elected on the ticket of the National Democratic Congress.
 His constituency was a part of the 7 parliamentary seats out of 12 seats won by the National Democratic Congress in that election for the Upper West Region.

 The National Democratic Congress won a minority total of 92 parliamentary seats out of 200 seats in the 3rd parliament of the 4th republic of Ghana.
 He was elected with 7,075 total valid votes cast.
 This was equivalent to 65.50% of the total valid votes cast.
 He was elected over Richard Dunee of the Peoples National Convention and Ye-Anyi Albert Dakura of the New Patriotic Party.

-These obtained 2,603 and 1,129respectively out of the total valid votes cast.
+They obtained 2,603 and 1,129 respectively out of the total valid votes cast.
 These were equivalent to 24.10% and 10.40% respectively of total valid votes cast.